What It's Like To Breathe Some Of The Most Polluted Air In The World

 I just ordered them on Amazon.

-Everyday, I wonder how many years of my life I am giving up, breathing in New Delhi.
+Every day, I wonder how many years of my life I am giving up, breathing in New Delhi.